ArjunKumarM1966/Blinkit-Marketing-Customer-Analytics/README.md

 - What % of customers are repeat buyers vs one-time?
 - Is marketing-reported revenue consistent with actual order revenue?

-The goal was to go from raw multi-table data → cleaned relational data → SQL business analysis → Python EDA → interactive Power BI dashboard**.
+The goal was to go from raw multi-table data → cleaned relational data → SQL business analysis → Python EDA → interactive Power BI dashboard.

 ## 🗂️ Dataset
 6 related tables (~5,000–5,400 rows each):